-IMPACT PUMP: This is a stimulant free pre-workout product that was engineered to increase focus and mental acuity, while intensely enhancing blood flow to muscles for a mind-blowing “pump.”
-Together these affects allow for more intense and productive workouts, while igniting hypertrophy via greater muscle cell expansion.
+IMPACT PUMP: This is a stimulant-free pre-workout product that was engineered to increase focus and mental acuity, while intensely enhancing blood flow to muscles for a mind-blowing “pump.”
+Together these effects allow for more intense and productive workouts while igniting hypertrophy via greater muscle cell expansion.

 - Take a serving along with CARBION about 30-45 minutes before a workout.

 VITASTACK: This is the most comprehensive, meticulously designed vitamin/mineral supplement ever developed.
-It provides every micronutrient, herb and compound any hard training athlete could want for enhancing the health, productivity and functionality of all bodily systems.
+It provides every micronutrient, herb, and compounds any hard-training athlete could want for enhancing the health, productivity, and functionality of all bodily systems.

 - Take one packet with breakfast.